arkency/posts/posts/2016-09-15-command-bus-in-a-rails-application.md

 end
 ```

-In this case, we declare a dedidacted command handler, called `AddHostCodeHandler`.
+In this case, we declare a dedidacted command handler, called `AddCostCodeHandler`.

 ```
 #!ruby